hydrogen-music/hydrogen/INSTALL.md

 ```

 However, if you wish to have a more current version of Hydrogen, the
-Hydrogen dev's typically maintain a .deb package for Debian stable,
+Hydrogen devs typically maintain a .deb package for Debian stable,
 testing, and some Ubuntu distributions.
 Note that `apt` takes care of
 any library dependencies that you have.